Automatic retries & emails

 When an invoice is voided during dunning:

-- Dunning ends gracefully with status “Completed”
+- Dunning ends with the terminal status “Invoice voided” (distinct from “Completed”)

 - The subscription continues if other invoices are still active